How will the National Living Wage impact UK stocks?

 Yet if the apprenticeship levy and projected increases in rates are also taken into account, then the retail industry is looking at 14 billion pounds of costs in the next four years, equivalent to around 20 percent of industry profitability.

-The UK's General Retail Index .FTNMX5370 has slid 8.5 percent this year, underperforming the FTSE All-Share Index .FTAS which is down by only 2.5 percent so far in 2016.
+The UK's General Retail Index has slid 8.5 percent this year, underperforming the FTSE All-Share Index which is down by only 2.5 percent so far in 2016.

-Analysts said that Next (NXT.L) and Sports Direct (SPD.L) could be hit particularly hard.
+Analysts said that Next and Sports Direct could be hit particularly hard.

-Investec analysts also said Poundland PLND.L could be affected as the company cannot increase its prices.
+Investec analysts also said Poundland could be affected as the company cannot increase its prices.

 Analysts at Jefferies noted that an increase in wages could result in more store closures, another side-effect of more than 60 percent of retail leases coming up for renewal in the next five years.

-Analysts expect retailers such as Argos, owned by Home Retail HOME.L which is set to be acquired by Sainsbury (SBRY.L), Debenhams (DEB.L) and Tesco (TSCO.L) to downsize.
+Analysts expect retailers such as Argos, owned by Home Retail which is set to be acquired by Sainsbury, Debenhams and Tesco to downsize.

 Yet companies with strong online businesses and more flexible labour and retail spaces will do better than legacy names, according to analysts at Credit Suisse.